UNSW-Data-Soc/unsw-data-soc.github.io/blog.md

 ---
 layout: landing-banner
 title: Blog
-subtitle: Stay in the loop with our weekly blog post!
+subtitle: Stay in the loop with our blog posts!
 colour: is-info
 ---